jaggarwal20/kickstarter-analysis/README.md

 The main challenges faced in this, was sorting the outcomes in descending order.

 ### 2.2 Outcomes Based on Goals
 The analysis for "Outcomes Based on Goals" was created by creating a table in a new sheet by listing out the column and row headers.
-The table was populated with the count of each "successful", "failed", and "canceled" plays in $5,000 intervals using the following formula:
+The table was populated with the count of each "successful", "failed", and "canceled" plays in $5,000 intervals.
+Below is an example of the Countifs formula used.

 `=COUNTIFS("Goal_Column">=1000","Goal_Column","<5000","Subcategory_Column","plays","Outcome_Column","successful")`

-The totals were converted to percentages to be able to compare the goal ranges on a common scale.
+The totals of "successful", "failed", and "canceled" plays were converted to percentages to be able to compare the goal ranges on a common scale.
 The main challenges were copying the row ranges correctly into the Excel file.
 Initially a row was missed, which caused the sum of two goal ranges to be combined, which caused the interval to change.
 Another challenge was having the correct "Countifs" statement written.
 After refrencing a exceljet I was able to properly formulate the formula with multiple conditions.
 ![alt test](Resources/Outcomes_Goals_Chart.png)